-I wanted to make a handmade gift for my baby's first birthday so made rainbow gnomes using this free gnome pattern
+I wanted to make a handmade gift for my baby's first birthday, so I made rainbow gnomes using this free gnome pattern

 from Wee Folk Art.